 "Learning How to Read: How Rabbinics Aids in the Study of Contemporary Christian Practices," is a forthcoming publication in Religious Studies and Rabbinics, (Eds.
-Dr. Elizabeth Shanks Alexander and Dr. Beth Berkowitz) by Routledge, February 2017.
+Dr. Elizabeth Shanks Alexander and Dr. Beth Berkowitz) by Routledge, forthcoming.

 "Lady, Give Me A Drink’: Reading Scripture, Shaping Community Development," in Mobilizing for the Common Good: The Lived Theology of John M. Perkins, University Press of Mississippi (2013).

 “Do Scripture-Reading Practices Matter?: A Case for Reading Lived Theology, ”Huskey Research Exhibition, University of Virginia.
 March 23, 2016.

 “Proclaiming the Victory of God in Christ by the Power of the Holy Spirit: Entextualizing Beloved Community through the Preaching of Pentecost,” Southeastern Commission for the Study of Religion (SECSOR) in Atlanta, GA.
 March 4-6, 2016.

 "'One Bread, One Body': Singing Reconciliation into Reality," The Ways of Knowing: Graduate Conference on Religion at Harvard Divinity School, Panel: Religion & Crisis 2: Race, Racism, and Religious Anti-Racist Activism in Contemporary Contexts, October 2015.

 “Twisted Scriptural Tokens: The Bible According to Jerry Falwell, ” Southeastern Commission for the Study of Religion (SECSOR) conference in Atlanta, GA, March 2012.